MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 ### Arguments for remote execution

-If you plan to use `mrsdeploy` to start a remote session on R Server and execute code remotely, there are two key parts to the command:
+If you plan to use `mrsdeploy` to start a remote session on the server and execute code remotely, there are two key parts to the command:
 1. Create that remote session
 2. Indicate whether you'd like to open a local or remote command prompt upon login.